OWASP/CheatSheetSeries/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.md

 ### Bonus Rule \#2: Implement Content Security Policy

 There is another good complex solution to mitigate the impact of an XSS flaw called Content Security Policy.
-It's a browser side mechanism which allows you to create source whitelists for client side resources of your web application, e.g. JavaScript, CSS, images, etc. CSP via special HTTP header instructs the browser to only execute or render resources from those sources.
+It's a browser side mechanism which allows you to create source allow lists for client side resources of your web application, e.g. JavaScript, CSS, images, etc. CSP via special HTTP header instructs the browser to only execute or render resources from those sources.

 For example this CSP: